lutfunjoya-netizen/pokemon-database/README.md

 Data Fetching & Processing: Python (with requests library)
 Frontend: React.js (or similar JavaScript framework)
 Styling: CSS
-API: PokeAPI for Pokémon data[6][7][8] and pkmnapi.com or the PokeAPI Cries GitHub repository for cries.
+API: PokeAPI for Pokémon data and pkmnapi.com or the PokeAPI Cries GitHub repository for cries.
 Setup and Installation
 1. Clone the Repository
 code